acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/Activity 4a Sorting II.md

 	return foundX;
 }
 ```
 Time complexity is O(N).
-It goes through and compares each and every thing to look for X. In the best case, we find X right away.
+It goes through and compares each and every thing to look for X. Each step is just a comparison to X per element in the array of N elements.
+In the best case, we find X right away.
 We should make it so that as soon as we've found it, we exit.
-In the average case, we still don't need to go through the whole thing, because we will find it closer to the middle of the array rather than the end or not there at all.
+We don't need to keep searching.
 What we should do is return as soon as we find it.
-We can also just assume we'll find X somewhere.
-That way, if we are optimizing for the average and best case (where X is at the beginning or middle respectively), we can just return the location as soon as we get it.
-We don't need to update the variable to true, because it's already set to true.
-This might not be massive, but I think it makes things a bit neater.
+That way, if we are optimizing for the average and best case (where X is at the beginning or around the middle respectively, i.e we don't need to look through each one).
+We can just return the location as soon as find X.

 ```c++
 function containsX(string) {
 	foundX = true;